mjskay/metabayes/README.md

 jags_fit = run.jags(model_string, data=data_list, ...)
 ```

-With metajags, we can instead specify the model directly as R code:
+With metabayes, we can instead specify the model directly as R code:

 ```r
 library(runjags)